Meyerland, Houston: History

 The subdivision was formerly rice fields.
 Joseph F. Meyer Sr. originally acquired the land in sections beginning around 1885.

 The land was unused for many years, although part of it was leased to farmers and cattlemen.
 Joseph Meyer was confident that one day his holdings would be within the Houston city limits.

 After Joseph’s death in 1933, the land was divided among his three sons, George, Frank and Joseph Jr. It was not until 20 years after the father’s death that George Meyer decided to develop his share of the land.

+On September 24, 1954, the Meyerland Community Improvement Association, a Texas non-profit corporation, was formed.
 George Meyer developed 1200 acre of the fields into the Meyerland subdivision in 1955.
 Vice President Richard Nixon was at the subdivision's ribbon-cutting ceremony.
 Meyerland was one of the first deed-restricted communities in the City of Houston.
 Many white residents were moving away from the Third Ward area, so many houses in Meyerland were sold prior to construction.

 On Memorial Day, May 30, 1961, the "Hero Tree" was dedicated as a living memorial to Capt.
 Gary L. Herod for his heroism.
 The tree and a stone marker are located near Meyerland Plaza shopping center on Beechnut Street.

 On February 16, 1967, the Meyerland State Bank (now a BBVA Compass) was robbed.
 The bank initially believed it lost $62,211, which would have made it the most severe bank robbery in Houston at the time.
 The bank staff later realized that $13,000 of that was in the wrong location and was not in fact stolen, which meant it was Houston's second-most severe bank robbery.

 According to Chris Lane of the Houston Press, while many Houston neighborhoods that were considered desirable in 2014 had experienced a period of decline before being gentrified, Meyerland itself had never declined even though Meyerland Plaza had experienced turmoil in the 1980s.
 In the mid to late 1980s families who began moving into Meyerland and Bellaire began to tear down older homes and build new ones.